Ice Shelves as Floating Channel Flows of Viscous Power-Law Fluids: Ice Tongues

-because there are no lateral or vertical stresses and water pressure has a component in the $x$-direction (because the normal to the shelf does).
-We neglect lateral flow and assume that $H' \ll 1$ so that $w \ll u$ (vertical flow negligible).
-Because the value of the above integral at the front of the shelf must balance with the integrated hydrostatic pressure of the ocean, we have (see Robison et al) that
+because there are no lateral or vertical stresses and water pressure has a component in the $x$-direction (as the normal to the shelf does).
+We neglect lateral flow and assume that $H' \equiv \frac{\partial H}{\partial x} \ll 1$ so that $w \ll u$ (vertical flow negligible).
+Because the value of the above integral at the front of the shelf must balance with the integrated hydrostatic pressure of the ocean \cite{Robison_2010}, we have that